 The international dialling code for Saudi Arabia is +966.
 Mobile telephone coverage is extensive, even in remote parts of the country.
 Internet facilities are available in most towns and cities.

-Travellers to Saudi Arabia do not have to pay duty on 600 cigarettes or 100 cigars or 500g tobacco; or perfume or cultured pearls for personal use.
+Travellers to Saudi Arabia do not have to pay duty on 600 cigarettes or 100 cigars or 500g tobacco, perfume or cultured pearls for personal use, or goods up to the value SAR3,000.
 Duty is payable on cameras and other electronic goods, and refunds on these are available if the articles are re-exported within 90 days.
-Strictly prohibited are food products and carbonated water, animals and birds and palm trees or derivatives thereof.
-Other prohibited items include alcohol, firearms, drugs, pork products and natural pearls.